hieuimba/Guess-The-ELO/README.md

 </p>

 ## Description

 Guess the Elo is a casual quiz game where you guess the Elo rating of a chess match.
 Test your chess knowledge and intuition by earning the most points across rounds or by surviving the longest in Endless mode!

 ## How To Play

-- Each round presents you with a random chess game along with four possible Elo ratings for that match
+- Each round presents you with a random chess game along with four possible Elo ratings for that match.
-- Guess the correct Elo rating to earn points
+- Guess the correct Elo rating to earn points.
 - Challenge yourself in two game modes:
-  - Classic: Aim for the highest score across a set number of rounds
+  - Classic: Aim for the highest score across a set number of rounds.
   - Endless: Start with 3 lives and try to survive as long as possible.
 Earn additional lives with correct guesses.

-## Note
+Have fun!

-All Elo ratings are from Lichess, which starts at 1500.
+Note: All Elo ratings are from Lichess, which starts at 1500.

 ## Data Source

 Guess the Elo sources a large collection of games from Lichess every month to ensure game variety and relevance.
 If you're interested in how that works, check out the data pipeline for this game here: https://github.com/hieuimba/Lichess-Spark-DataPipeline

-## Have fun!